pilcrowonpaper/arctic/docs/pages/reference/main/OAuth2Client/createAuthorizationURL.md

 # OAuth2Client.createAuthorizationURL()

 Creates an authorization URL.
-The `scope` query parameter will not be set if `scopes` parameter is `null`.
+The `scope` query parameter will not be set if `scopes` parameter is a empty array.

 ## Definition